sandordargo/cmake-project-creator/README.md

 ## Cmake Project Creator

 Cmake Project Creator helps you generate a new C++ project.
-Instead of writing the Cmakefiles and create all the folder by hand, you can either
+Instead of writing the Cmakefiles and creating all the folders by hand, you can either
 * generate a project from an already existing description
 * write a new description file yourself